AndreaFalanti/popnas/README.md

 - Add another optimizer to LSTM controller, to use two different learning rates (one for B=1, the other for any other B value) like specified in PNAS paper.
 - Fix tqdm bars of CNN training and add tqdm bars to LSTM training and model predictions procedure for better progress visualization.
 - Add new avg_training_time.csv to automatically extrapolate the average CNN training time for each considered block size.
+- Format code with pep8 and flake, to follow standard python conventions.
 - General code fixes and improvements, especially improve readability of various code parts for better future maintainability.
 Many blob functions have been finely subdivided in multiple subfunctions and properly commented.